 How to Spend a Long Weekend in Boise: 3 Day Summer Itinerary

 I spent a month based in Boise and really fell in love!
-Here are the top restaurants and outdoor activities that I recommend if you are spending three days in Boise.
+The city makes a fantastic weekend getaway.
+Keep reading for the top restaurants and outdoor activities that I recommend if you are spending three days in Boise.

 For a unique stay a bit outside of town, you can sleep inside of a potato!
 I stayed one incredible night here.
 The potato is beautifully designed and even a friendly cow outside to greet you.